mgechev/angularjs-in-patterns/README.md

 The filters in AngularJS are responsible for encapsulating logic required for formatting data.
 Usually filters are used inside the partials but they are also accessible in the controllers, directives, *services* and other filters through Dependency Injection.

-Here is definition of a sample filter, which turns given string to uppercase:
+Here is a definition of a sample filter, which changes the given string to uppercase:

 ```JavaScript
 myModule.filter('uppercase', function () {